Security visibility from development to operations to minimize risk

 Priority: medium • Documentation • Direction

-GitLab integrates access to proprietary and open-source application security scanning tools.
-In order to maintain the efficacy of those scans, we strive to keep their underlying vulnerability databases up-to-date.
+The GitLab Advisory Database serves as a repository for security advisories related to software dependencies.
+GitLab integrates the advisory database with its proprietary and open-source application security scanning tools.
+In order to maintain the efficacy of those scanners, we strive to keep their underlying vulnerability databases up-to-date.

 Priority: high • Direction